← Back to Blog

 Why most landing pages don't convert

-The most common reason landing pages fail isn't the design or the offer — it's that the copy talks about the product instead of the customer.
+The most common reason landing pages fail isn't the design or the offer, it's that the copy talks about the product instead of the customer.
 Visitors arrive with a problem.
 They want to know immediately: is this for me, and can it fix my problem?

 Every section of your landing page should answer one of three questions: Do you understand me?
 Can you help me?
 Can I trust you?
 If a section doesn't answer one of those, cut it.

 If you want a first draft fast, start with the free landing page copy generator and then refine your hero with the headline analyzer before publishing.
+To get the whole page built as ready-to-use HTML, not just the copy, try the AI landing page generator.

-Section 1: The Hero — Your most important 10 words
+Section 1: The Hero, Your most important 10 words

 Your headline is the most valuable real estate on the page.
 80% of visitors will read it; fewer than 20% will read the rest.
-It has to communicate what you do, who it's for, and why it matters — in under 10 words.
+It has to communicate what you do, who it's for, and why it matters, in under 10 words.

 Formula